Loading

 Malacca in 1971

-State capital Malacca City was declared a historical city on 15 April 1989 and granted city status on 15 April 2003 by the Federal Government of Malaysia.
+The state capital, Malacca City, with a variety of architectures inherited from its colonial days, was declared a historical city on 15 April 1989 and granted city status on 15 April 2003 by the Federal Government of Malaysia.
 The city's historical core has been listed as a UNESCO World Heritage Site since 7 July 2008.
 Malacca City along with George Town was confirmed as a UNESCO World Heritage Site in 2011.

 Geography